 For when your executive sponsor says, “This sounds expensive.”

-Sometimes executive sponsors sign off on a sales engagement platform, but they’re not ready to go to bat for more budget to hire the necessary staff to support it.
+Sometimes executive sponsors sign off on a sales execution platform, but they’re not ready to go to bat for more budget to hire the necessary staff to support it.
 Or, they’ve already done that once, and they’re not ready to go back for more budget to hire a full RevOps team.

 If you’re advocating for RevOps, and you have hit a budget-related objection with an executive sponsor, then here are suggested responses to bring a more shared understanding.